 - The 2015 WRP budget is approximately $97,000.
 The amount of funds disbursed will depend on the number and quality of the proposals received and overall budget status;

 - Grant awards can range from $5,000 to $75,000, depending on the scope and quality of the proposal.
 In certain circumstances, the Wildlife Research Advisory Committee (WRAC) may choose to commit future funds to a proposal received in a given year.
 If this happens, one or more years may pass before additional funds become available.

-- Federal candidate, threatened or endangered wildlife species in the North Cascades (includes spotted owl, marbled murrelet, wolverine, fisher, grizzly bear, gray wolf): habitat connectivity, population estimates, and/or demographic rates of these species.
+- Federal candidate, threatened or endangered wildlife species in the North Cascades (includes spotted owl, marbled murrelet, wolverine, fisher, grizzly bear, gray wolf): habitat connectivity, population estimates, and/or demography of these species.